jkrrv/ScripturNum/README.md

 This is a PHP Library intended for working with scripture references.
 It can parse text-based scripture references, and can express passages of scripture in only 32 bits (31, actually), which allows a scripture range to be stored in a single unsigned integer in most DBs.

-It handles all of the weird exceptions with how we talk about scripture, including:
+It handles all the weird exceptions with how we talk about scripture, including:
  - Books with only a single chapter won't list the chapter.  (e.g.  3 John 11)
  - Psalm is singular and Psalms is plural. (e.g. Psalm 23 and Psalms 101-102)  Same for Song(s) of Solomon.
 This behavior can be changed with the 'plurl' option.
+(The misspelling is deliberate--all options are five letters.)

 ## Installation